rjray/advent-2024-clojure/src/advent_of_code/README.md

 ## [day02.clj](day02.clj)

-Day 2 (6283/6110, 34:54).
+Day 2 (6283/6110, 39:54).

 Another slightly-late start, pulled up the puzzle after 5 minutes.
+My time was closer to 35:00.

 Part 1 was *really* suited to Clojure, as determining the first condition on the list of numbers was a matter of using `apply` and `<=`/`>=`.
 The second